 I set deadlines for myself.
 They arrive.
 The closet remains bulging.

 Clost Consternation.
 Good name for the feeling it gives me.

 That makes a REAL mess.

 Judith Norris grew up an only child.
 Though she taught and regarded as special many children, she had no biological children of her own.
 She with husband have ‘adopted’ two girls as grandchildren from a Venezuelan-American couple.
-Her husband has an only daughter from a previous marriage.
+He has an only daughter from a previous marriage.
 He also raised a son.
 Their full lives together include church activities, he trades Forex, she writes and tutors private music and reading students.